silnrsi/wstr/src/content/docs/topics/fonts/zwj-zwnj-shaping.md

 Since the handling of ZWJ and ZWNJ are somewhat script dependent the rules as to whether they are ignored or not are somewhat complex.
-Details are only given for Harfbuzz since most shapers are closed source and not well enough documented in this area.
+Details are only given for [Harfbuzz][glo-harfbuzz] since most shapers are closed source and not well enough documented in this area.

 ### Harfbuzz